What our logo on your label tells your customers:

 AGA licensing agreement

-Sign and return the licensing agreement to AGA.
+Sign and return the licensing agreement, that you will be sent, along with payment to AGA.
 You must send AGA a copy of your label for our files.
 Upon receipt of the signed documents, label, and payment, AGA will issue your certification.
 Once you are approved and licensed, you can use the AGA Grassfed logo on your labels and promotional materials.

 And remember, if you see that logo being used on products you doubt meet the AGA standards, please tell us!
-Together, we will maintain the integrity of the AGA brand, the original and oldest grassfed certification in the United States.
+Together, we will maintain the integrity of the AGA brand, the original, oldest and USA-only grassfed certification in the United States.

 Certified producers must pay their yearly dues—member fee and per head fees—as well as have their farm or ranch re-inspected every 12 to 15 months.

 Certified AGA Producer members pay $200 per year for membership dues and a one-time $150 licensing fee.
 In addition, Certifed Producer members pay a per head fee, currently $1.00 per head for large ruminants ( beef or bison) or per head milked and/or $0.25 for small ruminants ( goat and sheep) for every animal harvested for the Certifed Grassfed Producer program (any animal harvested that uses the AGA logo).
 Pastured Pork per head fee is $0.50.